zhweiGuo/ufw/snappy-packaging/meta/readme.md

        modules-load: iptable_filter ip6table_filter
 3. $ sudo snappy config ubuntu-core ./config

-Now you can use the 'ufw.cli' tool to manipulate the firewall.
+Now you can use the 'ufw.cmd' tool to manipulate the firewall.
 Eg:
-$ sudo ufw.cli allow 22/tcp
+$ sudo ufw.cmd allow 22/tcp
-$ sudo ufw.cli enable
+$ sudo ufw.cmd enable

 At this point, the firewall is enabled, allows TCP port 22 (ssh) and will start on boot.
 To disable:

-$ sudo ufw.cli disable
+$ sudo ufw.cmd disable

 The 'ufw.init' tool is also available for troubleshooting (it is used to start the firewall on boot).